ShizukaDonaghue/melting-snowman/README.md

 * [CI Python Linter](https://pep8ci.herokuapp.com/) was used to validate Python codes.

 ### Other Online Resources used
-* [Figma](https://www.figma.com) was used to generate the flow chart to plan the logical flow of the game.
+* [Figma](https://www.figma.com) was used to generate the flow chart to plan the logic flow of the game.
 * [ScreenToGif](https://www.screentogif.com/) was used to create the GIF images.
 * [Compressor.io](https://compressor.io/) was used to compress the images used in the README file.
 * [Grammarly](https://app.grammarly.com/) was used to remove grammatical and typographical errors in the game and README file.